Luwen-Zhang/SNEnsemble/README.md

 Results are analyzed on a personal computer with Ubuntu 18.04, Intel Core i9-11900K, Nvidia RTX 3090.

+## Merging data

+Scripts we use to process databases and obtain the merged dataset are all included in the `data` folder.

+In `data/merge_data/mlfatigue_data` , `SNL_MSU_DOE_raw.xlsx` and `FACT_raw.xlsx` are manually copied from original files of OptiDat and SNL/MSU/DOE. `Upwind_combine.xlsx` and `OptiMat_combine.xlsx` are obtained using another released tool named [`Tables2Table`](https://github.com/LuoXueling/Tables2Table), which is also contained in `data/Tables2Table`  for convenience.
+In `data/Tables2Table`, `OptiMat.xlsx` and `Upwind.xlsx` are manually copied from original files of OptiDat.
+In both these two folders, the `src` subfolder contains corresponding scripts to process datasets.

 ## Citation

 If you find our work useful in your research, please consider citing us as (**Update after acceptance**)

 ## Data copyright